Lifestyle | Tips for Beautiful, Glowing Skin

 Who doesn't want beautiful, glowing skin?
 Look and feel amazing with our top five self-care tips that will help you achieve and maintain an amazing glow!

 Most of us know and understand how important self-care is.
-Or, at least I hope we do.
+Or, at least we hope you do.
 There's even a hashtag for it.
 Self-care is an essential component of living a healthy lifestyle and should be a priority.
 Self-care isn't selfish.
 It is your absolute greatest responsibility.

 This is not going to be your typical self-care blog post.
 You may be disappointed if you're here looking for the latest homemade face mask or body scrub.

 Face masks and body scrubs are super important and have their place and purpose.
-I'm here to talk about what I believe is even more important.
+We're here to talk about what I believe is even more important.

 The skin-related self-care things that are typically promoted and talked about, are external.
 How about we discuss what you can do internally that can have a far greater long-term impact?